This version is still in development and is not considered stable yet. For the latest stable version, please use Korvet 0.19!

 • Tracked Delivery State: Delivered Redis message IDs are tracked in broker memory per (groupId, memberId, topic, partition) so commit can batch acknowledgments efficiently.

 • Committed Offset Persistence: OffsetFetch reads the committed-offset store first, so successful commits are not represented solely by Redis consumer-group metadata.
+The Admin API also reads the persisted commit time for its lastCommitTimestamp field.

 • Batch / Retry Behavior: The handler first tries batched acknowledgments and falls back to per-partition retries if needed.